S-Prehn/DistrSys/README.md

 # Distributed Systems - Assignment 2 - Group 12

-Deepshi Garg S4199456
+* Deepshi Garg : S4199456
-Shubham Jinde S3993914
+* Shubham Jinde : S3993914
-Sebastian Prehn S3013472
+* Sebastian Prehn : S3013472

 ## General Information

-The java scripts can be compiled executing the attached bash script 'compile.sh' with: "bash compile.sh"
+The java scripts can be compiled executing the attached bash script [compile.sh](./compile.sh) with: `bash compile.sh`

-The InvertServer takes as input the port number it should connect to, like for instance: "java InvertServer 8000"
+The InvertServer takes as input the port number it should connect to, like for instance: `java InvertServer 8000`

 The InvertClient Module takes as input the name of the machine that hosts the InvertServer and the server's port id.
-For instance, assuming that server and client run on the same machine the compiled script can be run with: "java InvertClient $HOSTNAME 8000"
+For instance, assuming that server and client run on the same machine the compiled script can be run with: `java InvertClient $HOSTNAME 8000`

-## Contentn Source Files
+## Content Source Files

 The code from the files (without the copyright notes that are in the scripts) are: